Jonjoe Kenny: Everton

+Hertha BSC

+Kenny then returned to Germany, signing for Bundesliga club Hertha BSC through the 2025 season.
+He later left the club at the end of the 2024–25 season.

+PAOK

+On 20 June 2025, Kenny joined Super League side PAOK on a free transfer, signing a contract until 2028.

 International career

 In May 2014, Kenny was part of the England under-17 side that won the 2014 UEFA European Under-17 Championship.
 In the final, Kenny converted the match-winning penalty in the penalty shoot-out against the Netherlands.
 He was named in UEFA's team of the tournament.

 Kenny was a member of the England squad for the 2016 UEFA European Under-19 Championship, starting in the semi-final defeat against Italy.

 Kenny was selected for the England under-20 team in the 2017 FIFA U-20 World Cup.
 He played in all seven matches of the tournament.
 In the final England beat Venezuela 1–0, which is England's first win in a global tournament since their World Cup victory of 1966.

 In May 2019, Kenny was named in the England Under-21 squad for the UEFA European U-21 Championship in Italy and San Marino.
 Kenny was among three Everton players that were named as Dominic Calvert-Lewin and Kieran Dowell were also included in the 23-man squad.
 Kenny scored a stunning strike and England's third during a 3–3 draw with Croatia at the San Marino Stadium on 24 June 2019.

-Kenny qualifies for the Republic of Ireland under FIFA's grandparent rule.
+Kenny is eligible to represent the Republic of Ireland under FIFA's grandparent rule.